langhuihui/monibuca/README.md

 ## Q: Why use golang?

 A: Golang is a greate programming language.
 It is very suited to build streaming server since streaming server is a kind of IO intensive system.
+Goroutine is good at doing these jobs.
+Another important reason of using Golang is that people read the source code or doing secondary development easier.

+## Q: What does "Monibuca" mean?

+A: No special meaning.
+Just from monica —— a girl name.